Alton Brown

-Alton Crawford Brown Jr. (born July 30, 1962) is an American television personality, food show presenter, author, voice actor, and cinematographer.
+Alton Crawford Brown Jr. (born July 30, 1962) is an American television personality, food show presenter, author, voice actor, YouTuber, and cinematographer.
 He is the creator and host of the Food Network television show Good Eats that ran for 16 seasons, host of the miniseries Feasting on Asphalt and Feasting on Waves, and host and main commentator on Iron Chef America and Cutthroat Kitchen.
 Brown is a best-selling author of several books on food and cooking.
 A recap series titled Good Eats Reloaded aired on Cooking Channel, and a true sequel series, Good Eats: The Return, ran from 2019 to 2021 on Food Network.

 Early life

 Alton Brown was born July 30, 1962, in Los Angeles, California.
 His father, Alton Crawford Brown, was a media executive in Cleveland, Georgia; owner of radio station WRWH; and publisher of the newspaper White County News.
 He died on Alton's last day of sixth grade from an apparent suicide.